 Caulfield School of Dance students have been given entrance, often with scholarship, to some of the world’s leading institutions including NYU Tisch School of the Arts, Sheridan’s Honours Bachelor of Music Theatre Performance, Arts Umbrella Dance Company, the Vancouver Ballet Society Spring Seminar, San Francisco Ballet School, the National Ballet School of Canada, the Royal Winnipeg Ballet School, Alberta Ballet School, American Ballet Theatre School: California and New York City programs, Pacific Northwest Ballet School, Boston Ballet School, L’Ecole Superieure de Danse, Banff Centre for Performing Arts, Ballet B.C.
 Mentor Program, the Kirov Ballet Academy Washington D.C., etc..

-Caulfield School of Dance students have received many prestigious scholarships from local, regional, and international competitions, and from training institutions such as the Vancouver Ballet Society , including the Kolosov-Fonteyn VBS Junior scholarship award (Margot Fonteyn Trophy), the highest award for the Intermediate class, the Jean Lewis Celebration Scholarship; the Zabdita Fraser Scholarship for outstanding musicality, the Nicole Roy Leonard Scholarship, the Earl Kruhl Scholarship, the Top Male Scholarship, and the Top Student Scholarship), San Francisco Ballet School, Canadian Children’s Dance Theatre, Toronto, the Royal Academy of Dance, Boston Ballet School, Royal Winnipeg Ballet School, and Banff Centre for the Arts, the Kirov Ballet Academy Washington D.C., and others.
+Caulfield School of Dance students have received many prestigious scholarships from local, regional, and international competitions, and from training institutions such as the Vancouver Ballet Society , including the Kolosov-Fonteyn VBS Junior scholarship award (Margot Fonteyn Trophy), the highest award for the Intermediate class, the Jean Lewis Celebration Scholarship; the Zabdita Fraser Scholarship for outstanding musicality, the Nicole Roy Leonard Scholarship, the Earl Kruhl Scholarship, the Top Male Scholarship, and the Top Student Scholarship), San Francisco Ballet School, Canadian Children’s Dance Theatre, Toronto, the Royal Academy of Dance, Boston Ballet School, Royal Winnipeg Ballet School, and Banff Centre for the Arts, the Kirov Ballet Academy Washington D.C., Colorado Ballet School Summer and Full Year programs, and the Bolshoi Ballet Academy, the International Summer School (Italy), Summer Tuition Scholarship to Sarasota Cuban Ballet School (USA), and others.

 The Caulfield School of Dance Scholarship Fund supports the training of deserving Caulfield School of Dance students.
 Please contact us to donate or for more information.